goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.md

 We’d like to hear each person's perspective on the project prior to kickoff and then refine that into a single message during the kickoff.

-Can you and your team individually fill out this 7 minute survey by tomorrow?
+Can you and your team individually fill out this 7 minute survey by <insertDeadline2businessDaysIdeal>?
 http://goo.gl/forms/nxb978uXut

 Thanks,